alzotov/mobilePicData/README.md

 # mobilePicData

-CORS problem is not solved, otherwise it mst work
+CORS problem is not solved, otherwise it must work